buildkite/agent/README.md

 Upgrading the agent is pretty straightforward.
 The general idea is:

-1. Download new binaries, and replace the old ones.
+1. Download new binaries replacing the old ones.

 2. Restart the `buildbox-agent` process.